nhalfi/Yelp_Recommendations/examples/README.md

 #### 2. Download Nutritionix Data

 Due to Nutritionix's Terms of Use, we are unable to cache their data in our repository.
 However, we have provided a script that performs the necessary API call.
-Please not that the users need to replace the the appId and appkey with their owns.
-To get the appId and appkey please go to the [Nutritionix](https://www.nutritionix.com/business/api) website and use the [free API plan](https://developer.nutritionix.com/signup) to get your Id and key.
+Please note that the users need to replace the the appId and appKey with their own.
+To get the appId and appKey please go to the [Nutritionix](https://www.nutritionix.com/business/api) website and use the [free API plan](https://developer.nutritionix.com/signup) to get your Id and key.

 Navigate to the data_processing folder:
 ```cd data_processing```